boazbk/tcs/lec_00_0_preface.md

 The current version uses Sergio Correia's [panflute](http://scorreia.com/software/panflute/).
 The templates for the LaTeX and HTML versions are derived from   [Tufte LaTeX](https://tufte-latex.github.io/tufte-latex/), [Gitbook](https://www.gitbook.com/) and [Bookdown](https://bookdown.org/).
 Thanks to Amy Hendrickson for some LaTeX consulting.
+Juan Esteller and Gabe Montague initially implemented the NAND* programming languages in OCaml and Javascript.
 I used the [Jupyter project](http://jupyter.org/) to write the supplemental code snippets.

 Finally, I would like to thank my family: my wife Ravit, and my children Alma and Goren.